arshadpakkali/react-media-recorder/README.md

+Just a fork of react-media-recorder with `wav` fixed

 # react-media-recorder :o2: :video_camera: :microphone: :computer:

 `react-media-recorder` is a fully typed react component with render prop, or a react hook, that can be used to: